psuar92/teslo-shop/README.md

 # Welcome!

-This is a fullstack e-commerce store built with Next.js.
+This is a fullstack e-commerce store built with Next.js (Inspired by the official Tesla Shop).

 ## Technologies Used